Deborah Rudibaugh

 Which is why Jake's friends are worried when Jake vanishes from the 7-Eleven ranch in May of 2015.

 He was not a, certainly not a spontaneous kind of person.
+It was just very out of character for Jake.

 All of these things raised more suspicion in their mind that something sinister had happened to Jake.

-On May 20th, Five days since Jake's friends have heard from him, Randy Martinez and Nate Lopez meet with a Gunnison County detective to file a missing persons report for their friend.
+On May 20th, five days since Jake's friends have heard from him, Randy Martinez and Nate Lopez meet with a Gunnison County detective to file a missing persons report for their friend.

 This case started with his friends filing reports before the family had even acknowledged that he might have been missing.
+And that is odd for an investigation.

 It was a huge red flag for a lot of people.

+Coming up, a mother reveals details of her son's dark side.
 She had found a marijuana grow on the ranch.

 She feared that he had fallen into a group of bad people.